coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/upgrade-on-kubernetes.rst

 ..
 Copyright © 2020 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   corechaindb and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

-Kubernetes Template: Upgrade all Software in a BigchainDB Node
+Kubernetes Template: Upgrade all Software in a corechaindb Node
 ==============================================================

 .. note::

    A highly-available Kubernetes cluster requires at least five virtual machines (three for the master and two for your app's containers).
-   Therefore we don't recommend using Kubernetes to run a BigchainDB node if that's the only thing the Kubernetes cluster will be running.
+   Therefore we don't recommend using Kubernetes to run a corechaindb node if that's the only thing the Kubernetes cluster will be running.
    Instead, see our `Node Setup <../../node_setup>`_.
    If your organization already *has* a big Kubernetes cluster running many containers,